Chandra-MARX/marxs/docs/source.rst

 Lastly, if polarization is a function, it will be called with time and energy as parameters allowing for time and energy dependent polarization distributions.
-The following function returns a 50% polarization fraction in the 6.4 keV Fe flourescence line after some polarized feature comes into view at t=1000 s.
+The following function returns a 50% polarization fraction in the 6.4 keV Fe florescence line after some polarized feature comes into view at t=1000 s.

     >>> def polfunc(time, energy):
     ...     pol = np.random.uniform(high=2*np.pi, size=len(time))